-Harel Insurance Investments and Financial Services Ltd. ("Harel Investments" or "the Company") is a public company, whose shares have been traded on the Tel Aviv Stock Exchange since 1982.
+Harel Investments is a public company, whose shares have been traded on the Tel Aviv Stock Exchange since 1982.
 The Company, together with its subsidiaries ("the Group") operates principally in the following areas:

 In various sectors of the insurance industry, the Company operates through the subsidiaries: Harel Insurance Company Ltd. (wholly controlled) ("Harel Insurance"); Dikla Insurance Company Ltd. (wholly controlled) ("Dikla"); Interasco Societe Anonyme General Insurance Company S.A.G.I. (in which the Company owns 95.75% stake ("Interasco"), which operates in Greece in non-life insurance; Turk Nippon (in which the Company owns a 99.98% stake), which operates in Turkey; ICIC - Israel Credit Insurance Company Ltd. (ICIC) (in which the Company has a 50% stake) (Regarding the increasing of holdings in ICIC, see Note 5(3) to the financial statements), and E.M.I. - Ezer Mortgage Insurance Company Ltd. (wholly controlled), ("EMI").